 Brian Hunter – Flight Sergeant No: 1625589

 I was born April 26th 1924 at Stoneferry, Hull, making me 92 years old.
-As I grew up all the talk was about Amy Johnson, who flew solo to Australia in a lightweight engine airplane.
-The first person to do this, she was my hero/heroine.
+As I grew up, All the talk was about Amy Johnson, who flew solo to Australia in a lightweight engine airplane.
+She was my hero/heroine.
 I wanted to learn how to fly but knew that it would be impossible as we were a poor family and couldn’t afford it.
 There was a small grass airfield between Hull and Hedon where a small aero club was based with a few small planes.
-Once a week a K.L.M (Royal Dutch Airlines) plane would land there bringing mostly business men.
+Once a week a K.L.M (Royal Dutch Airlines) plane would land there, mainly bringing businessmen.

 Two of my friends and I would cycle on our bikes to go watch the planes there, we were about 10 years old then.